 - Firstly you must give notice of your intention to register to your local Registration authority.

-- Then after 28 clear days you can register your civil partnership by signing a civil partnership schedule in front of the registrar and two witnesses.
+- Then after 28 clear days you can register your civil partnership during a ceremony by signing a civil partnership schedule in front of the registrar and two witnesses, it is our policy in Monmouthshire to ask you to repeat certain phrases out loud as confirmation of your intentions.

-- You will have to pay fees to give notice and register.
+- You will have to pay fees to give notice and for the formation ceremony.

 How do we give Notice?